istio/istio/mixer/deploy/kube/README.md

 # Istio Mixer K8s Configuration

-These configurations stand up an instance of the mixer, a Prometheus instance that scrapes metrics the mixer exposes, and a Grafana instance to render those metrics.
+These configurations stand up an instance of Mixer, a Prometheus instance that scrapes metrics Mixer exposes, and a Grafana instance to render those metrics.
 These are intended for development and local testing, not a real production deployment.
-The easiest way to stand up these deployments is to run (from the Istio mixer root directory):
+The easiest way to stand up these deployments is to run (from the Mixer root directory):
 ```shell
 $ kubectl create configmap prometheus-config --from-file=testdata/prometheus.yaml
 $ kubectl create configmap mixer-config --from-file=testdata/globalconfig.yml --from-file=testdata/serviceconfig.yml